What's the best free ad blocker?

 Most ad blockers start with a list.
 When you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known ads, and block accordingly.
 This is called HTTP request blocking, because it blocks certain page elements from loading.

-After checking against lists and rules, most ad blockers use two additional methods to prevent ads from appearing on your screen.
+After checking against lists and rules, most ad blockers use an additional method—called element hiding—to prevent ads from appearing on your screen.
 Element hiding: the fallback option of hiding ads that couldn’t be prevented from loading via HTTP request blocking.

 The pros and cons of the most popular ad blockers

 Now that you know how ad blockers work, let’s look at the pros and cons of some of the best ad blockers.

 This free, open-source ad-blocking extension offers a few unique features.
 Unlike some other ad blockers, with uBlock Origin, there are no “good” ads.
 Instead, uBlock blocks everything, giving fewer opportunities for trackers to follow your activity.
 Also, the fact that uBlock is open-source (meaning anyone can view and contribute to its source code) means it has access to many more block lists, and these lists can be added or removed as needed.
 Of course, blocking everything can result in other problems.
 For example, some webpage elements may not display correctly.

 - Add or remove lists as needed

 - More elements may not display correctly than with other ad blockers

 - You have to research and install the extension; it’s not browser-native